 Examining the relationships between the seven categories of high performance: Leadership, Strategy, Customers, Measurement, Workforce, Operations, and Results from Baldrige Criteria for Performance Excellence using a linkage chart is a good place to start taking a big picture look at processes and organizations.
 Additional information on the seven categories can be found on the Categories for Building an Integrated Management System website.

 The video featuring Julie Huff, Curriculum Specialist at Pulaski County High School, discusses how the leadership team uses the systems approach from the 7 Categories of Effective Systems to carry out their school's focus and vision.
-Total time 3:45.
+Link to the YouTube Video featuring Julie Huff, Total time 3:45

 Quality Tools for Continuous Improvement